Skip to content

 Syntax

-Get-JIMSyncRule [-Name <string>]
+Get-JIMSyncRule [-InputObject <PSCustomObject>] [-Name <string>] [-Direction <string[]>]

-# By sync rule ID
+# By Synchronisation Rule ID

 Get-JIMSyncRule -Id <int>

-# By connected system ID
+# By Connected System ID

-Get-JIMSyncRule -ConnectedSystemId <int> [-Name <string>]
+Get-JIMSyncRule -ConnectedSystemId <int> [-Name <string>] [-Direction <string[]>]

-# By connected system name
+# By Connected System name

-Get-JIMSyncRule -ConnectedSystemName <string> [-Name <string>]
+Get-JIMSyncRule -ConnectedSystemName <string> [-Name <string>] [-Direction <string[]>]

 Parameters